Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs_folder/lab8.md

 ### Implementing an Agent-Based Modelling Election Model

-To implement a Agent-Based Modelling (ABM) model for elections, we first need to find appropriate data, luckily enough, we have data that we can work with from {cite}`kononovicius2017empirical`.
+To implement an Agent-Based Modelling (ABM) model for elections, we first need to find appropriate data, luckily enough, we have data that we can work with from {cite}`kononovicius2017empirical`.
 In this lab, we will try to reproduce the 2012 election using an abridged and programmatic method based on the paper.
 This section is basically a walk-through of how to roughly do this for the 1992 election, but it should